-As of April 7, 2013, we are operating more M8s than old equipment (M2/M4/M6) on the New Haven Line.
+We are operating more M8s than old equipment (M2/M4/M6) on the New Haven Line.
 Customers have the opportunity to ride one or more of the 808 M8 weekly trains (122 on Mondays-Thursdays, 125 on Fridays, 101 on Saturdays and 94 on Sundays).

 The new M8 trains represent 54% of total weekday New Haven Main Line service (Monday-Friday), 78.9% of Saturday service and 79.7% of Sunday service.

 These trains operate during peak and off-peak service between New Haven, Stamford and Grand Central Terminal.